mitchjindra413/mitchjindra413/README.md

 # 👋 Hello World, I'm Mitchell:
 ### 3 SQL databases walked into a NoSQL bar.
-A little while later they walked out, because they couldn’t find a table.
+### A little while later they walked out, because they couldn’t find a table.
+*ba-dum-tsk*

 🔭 I’m currently working on a MERN stack project<br>🌱 I’m currently learning SASS<br>💬 Ask me about breezebnb<br>⚡ Fun fact I taught in South Korea for a year